 – W. Carnegie

 William Carnegie wants to fight to make sure that our communities are properly represented in the government and that every individual in East Calgary has a voice.
-He believes that the government should represent the best interests of its citizens, be transparent and accountable.
+He believes that the government should represent the best interests of its citizens, be transparent, and accountable.

 Prior to becoming the President of the Forest Lawn Community Association (FLCA), William was an advocate for Forest Lawn and East Calgary.
-In the summer of 2018, he created a program that increased the safety and pride of East Calgarians.
+In 2018, he created a program that increased the safety and pride of East Calgarians.
 Along with several volunteers, he drove through every alley in Forest Lawn and removed almost 22 thousand pounds of garbage – mattresses, couches, televisions, etc. That was the first step in making East Calgary a better place to live and he has carried that passion through to new efforts.

 East Calgary is home to William, his wife Andrea, and their two-year-old son; It is also home for his father and his in-laws.
 Helping to create a better community in East Calgary isn’t only something he hopes for; it is something he actively pursues.